th3dstudio/MercuryOne/M1.1 Base Files/Documentation/m1_installation_instructions.md

 # Mercury One Installation Instructions

+## Table of Contents

+1. <a href="#glossary">What to Print/Glossary of Terms</a>
+2. <a href="#preparations">Prepare Kit Components and Printed Parts</a>
+3. <a href="#chassis">Ender 5 Chassis Preparation</a>

+<a name="glossary"></a>
 ## 1. What to Print/Glossary of Terms

 Print one of every file in the "M1.1 Base Files" directory, see [the Bill of Materials and Component list](m1_BOM-and-parts-list.md) for details.
 Before beginning project assembly, you should have the following:

-1. Stepper mounts (total 4 pieces): Each stepper mount consists of a "top" and "bottom" portion.
+1. **Stepper mounts** (total 4 pieces): Each stepper mount consists of a "top" and "bottom" portion.
 Two complete stepper mount assemblies are required, one each for the left and right sides of the printer.

-2. X Joints (total 4 pieces, heat-sets required): Each X Joint consists of a "top" and "bottom" portion.
+2. **X Joints** (total 4 pieces, heat-sets required): Each X Joint consists of a "top" and "bottom" portion.
 Two complete X joint assemblies are required, one each for the left and right sides of the printer.
 The "bottom" half of each assembly requires 3x heat-set inserts to be prepared ahead of time.

-3. Front Towers (total 2 pieces, heat-sets required): Tensioning towers for the belt system, installed on the front side of the printer.
+3. **Front Towers** (total 2 pieces, heat-sets required): Tensioning towers for the belt system, installed on the front side of the printer.
 One of each tower (left and right) is required.
 Each tower requires 1x heat-set insert (see Documentation folder for pictures) to be prepared ahead of time.

-4. Front Tension Plates (total 2 pieces): Used with the Front Towers for tensioning the belts.
+4. **Front Tension Plates** (total 2 pieces): Used with the Front Towers for tensioning the belts.
 Files are marked "1" and "2" for clarity/tracking, simply print one of each file as listed in the directory.

-5. Spacers (total 8 pieces): There are two types of spacer needed to complete the X Joint assemblies, and each type of spacer includes a "short" and a "tall" file.
+5. **Spacers** (total 8 pieces): There are two types of spacer needed to complete the X Joint assemblies, and each type of spacer includes a "short" and a "tall" file.
 "FlangeSpacer" components are used with flanged-bearing stacks and are flat on both sides. "tIdlerSpacers" are used with toothed idler pulley assemblies and have a small lip on one side for the pulley to rest on.
 Files are marked "1" and "2" for clarity/tracking, simply print one of each file as listed in the directory.

-6. Z-Drop Brackets (total 2 pieces): These replace the aluminum smooth-rod brackets for the Z axis and provide additional clearance for the hot-end.
+6. **Z-Drop Brackets** (total 2 pieces): These replace the aluminum smooth-rod brackets for the Z axis and provide additional clearance for the hot-end.
 These replace ONLY the top aluminum T-brackets, the bottom aluminum brackets are retained.
 Files are marked "1" and "2" for clarity/tracking, simply print one of each file as listed in the directory.

+<a name="preparations"></a>
 ## 2. Prepare Kit Components and Printed Parts

 ### Printed Parts